Dgoncas/Exercises/README.md

-# Learning-Space
+# Exercises
-Places where I keep track of the small examples and exercises I do while learning.
+Place where I keep track of the small examples and exercises I do while learning.